MOR8T/STYLE-XSLX-M/README.md

 -   Refer to the [SheetJS](https://sheetjs.com/) documentation for core API reference
 -   Current version of sheetjs used: **0.18.5**
--   Over time, new or customized features will be added.
+-   Over time, will be added new and customized features.

 ## 🗒 Style API
--- Method to save styles in excel ( writeFile ) get from [xlsx-js-style](https://www.npmjs.com/package/xlsx-js-style)
+-- Method to export file in excel with style get from [xlsx-js-style](https://www.npmjs.com/package/xlsx-js-style) (only function writeFile)

 ### Cell Style Example